You recommend that parents delay screen usage of all kinds for as long as possible. Why?

 The impact of screen usage on children is much greater, because their brains, nervous systems, habits and values are still developing.
 Most concerning, repeated screen use can change the way the brain develops.
 For instance, cartoons, with their quick cuts, have been shown to reduce the attention spans and other executive functions of preschoolers.

 Screen usage at early ages also undermines reading.
 We know that kids who love to read do better in school and reading comprehension is the best predictor of all school performance.
-Yet while virtually all parents say they want their children to love reading, most kids stop reading books that aren't assigned in school by middle school.
+And yet, while virtually all parents say they want their children to love reading, most kids stop reading books that aren't assigned in school by middle school.
 Only 28 percent of eighth graders score at or above the proficiency level in reading; in fact, only two percent of them read at an advanced level.
 What happens?

 TV and reading are linked: Research shows that the more TV kids watch before the age of eight, the less they read after the age of eight.
 Of course, that's a correlation, so it doesn't prove that one leads to the other, but most researchers are convinced.
-If you want your children to be readers, don't let them get addicted to TV and videos before they have become dedicated readers.
+If you want your children to be readers, don't let them get addicted to screens before they have become dedicated readers.
 Time spent on the one activity precludes the other.
-And once kids develop the habit of TV, they are less likely to seek out books of their own accord.
+And once kids develop the habit of screens, they are less likely to seek out books of their own accord.
 Books -- which are more work -- just can't compete with the lure of the screen.

 So no screens at all?
 Isn't that a little extreme?

-But when children are little, before they can read, TV is ok?
+But when children are little, before they can read, screens are ok?

-The American Academy of Pediatrics recommends that children under the age of two not watch TV or videos at all, because it is bad for their brain development.
+The American Academy of Pediatrics recommends that children under the age of two not watch TV or videos at all, because it is bad for their brain development, impacting the attention span and verbal development.